 Impacts of Proposed Day Road Roundabout

-The Bainbridge Island Land Trust (Land Trust) is aware of and working diligently to address the Washington Department of Transportation’s (WSDOT) plans at the corner of State Route 305 and Day Road.
-The WSDOT plans include constructing a roundabout and related storm water infrastructure on portions of a 24-acre Land Trust held conservation easement.
-This PDF includes more detailed project information.
+For over a year, the Bainbridge Island Land Trust (Land Trust) has been aware of and has been working diligently to address the Washington Department of Transportation’s (WSDOT) plans to construct a roundabout at the corner of State Route 305 and Day Road.
+The Land Trust holds a conservation easement – our first one – on nearly 24 acres in the vicinity of this project.